a-seet-a-MIN-oh-fen, KOE-deen FOS-fate

 - Check with your doctor or hospital emergency room immediately if your baby shows signs of increased sleepiness (more than usual), difficulty breastfeeding, difficulty breathing, or limpness.
 These may be symptoms of an overdose and need immediate medical attention.

-acetaminophen and codeine may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Stop using acetaminophen and codeine and call your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using acetaminophen and codeine.
+acetaminophen and codeine may cause serious allergic reactions, including anaphylaxis, angioedema, or certain skin conditions (Stevens-Johnson syndrome).
+These reactions can be life-threatening and require immediate medical attention.
+Call your doctor right away if you have a rash, itching, blistering, peeling, or loosening of the skin, fever or chills, trouble breathing or swallowing, or any swelling of your hands, face, mouth, or throat while you are using acetaminophen and codeine.

 acetaminophen and codeine may make you dizzy or drowsy.
 Make sure you know how you react to acetaminophen and codeine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or not alert.